-TACOMA, Wash.— The Pacific Lutheran University baseball team battled back and forth with Northwest Conference foe Lewis & Clark College River Otters splitting the doubleheader 8-3 victory in game one and a 7-6 loss in game two Saturday evening to begin NWC play.
+TACOMA, Wash.— The Pacific Lutheran University baseball team battled back and forth with the Lewis & Clark College River Otters, splitting the doubleheader with a 8-3 victory in game one and a 7-6 setback in game two Saturday evening to begin Northwest Conference play.

-The Lutes began the day looking to improve their 2-3 overall record and start their NWC slate with some noise after playing LC in two non-conference games the week prior.
+The Lutes began the day looking to improve their 2-3 overall record and start the NWC slate with some noise after beating L&C in two non-conference games the week prior.

 "